9 Reasons Cannabis is Better Than Alcohol For Your Night Out

 Alcohol Causes Liver Cirrhosis and Cancer

 Excessive consumption of alcohol will cause cirrhosis of the liver, a fact widely acknowledged.
-Research from the National Cancer Institute has also revealed that alcohol is a carcinogen.
+Research from the National Cancer Institute has also reveals that alcohol is a carcinogen.

-While smoking has been linked to lung cancer, it has been found that cannabis does not increase one’s risk for lung cancer. but smoking increase ones risk for throat cancer due to combustion.
+While smoking has unquestionable links to lung cancer, research suggests that cannabis does not increase one’s risk for lung cancer.
+But smoking does increase ones risk for throat cancer due to combustion.